Impacts of Surveillance “Statecraft” in the Lakes Region — “Takings” of Personal Data

 Topics addressed in this new blog post include:

-— the fundamental Right of Privacy at home, in private affairs and to data;
+— the fundamental Right of Privacy at home, in private affairs and to personal DATA;

 — soft power Statecraft management and funding of the foregoing; and

-— violations of the Right to Privacy “Article 2-a” of the New Hampshire Constitution
+violations of the Right to Privacy “Article 2-b” of the New Hampshire Constitution — in the form of “general warrants” deploying geofencing and drone usage surveillance for DATA CAPTURE.

 Some may feel initially that the topic title may not be relevant to the Lakes Region community.
 Before making a snap decision about that, consider the importance of the recent Master Plan kickoff meeting which took place on October 6, 2025 — and which promises to provide a 15-20 year land use plan for Laconia.
 As well, Laconia is currently considering “social districts” reported from news outlets recently.
-Often such plans in other communities and districts have included camera and other surveillance installations such as streetlight and road way “furniture” such as sensors and cameras embedded in street lights.
+Often such plans in other communities and districts have included camera and other surveillance installations such as streetlight and road way “furniture” including sensors and cameras embedded in street lights and tethered and untethered drones discussed below.

-This blog post addresses the 400 year history of surveillance systems of human beings, their underlying premises and justifications, and the meteoric growth today throughout America.
+This blog post addresses the 400 year history of surveillance systems of human beings, their underlying premises and justifications, and the meteoric growth of surveillance today throughout America.

-Surveillance and data collection is now a massive industry; and it represents a potentially new revenue center for collection and sale of private data by both businesses, and municipalities.
+Surveillance and data collection is now a massive industry; and it represents a potentially new revenue center for collection and sale of personal, private DATA by both businesses, and municipalities.

 Let’s Start with Current Smartphone Capabilities and Bluetooth Data Transmissions